Download Zipped Enrolled WP 6.1 HB0337.ZIP 29,166 Bytes

 (45) (a) "Sample" includes:

-(i) department samples[,];
+(i) department samples[

-(ii) industry representative samples[,]; and
+(ii) industry representative samples[

 (iii) department trade show samples.